HMS-Core/hms-flutter-plugin/flutter-hms-dtm/example/README.md

 ## 2. Installation

-Before you get started, you must register as a HUAWEI developer and complete identity verification on the [HUAWEI Developer](https://developer.huawei.com/consumer/en/) website.
-For details, please refer to [Register a HUAWEI ID](https://developer.huawei.com/consumer/en/doc/10104).
+Before you get started, you must register as a Huawei developer and complete identity verification on the [Huawei Developer](https://developer.huawei.com/consumer/en?ha_source=hms1) website.
+For details, please refer to [Register a Huawei ID](https://developer.huawei.com/consumer/en/doc/10104?ha_source=hms1).

 ### Creating a Project in AppGallery Connect